wbond/certbuilder/docs/api.md

 >
 > ##### `.ca` attribute
 >
-> > A bool - if the certificate is a CA cert.
-Normally this is
+> > A bool - if the certificate is a CA cert
-> > automatically determined by the .end_entity and .issuer attributes.
 >
 > ##### `.subject_alt_domains` attribute
 >